-In 2023, Douglas-fir beetle caused mortality on over 34,000 acres.
-This is a slight increase compared to recent years.
-Douglas-fir beetle outbreaks were prevalent in southern Idaho near areas that had been defoliated by Douglas-fir tussock moth in 2018-2019 (Boise, Valley and Gem Counties).
-However, ground surveys found that although there were many red attacked trees in 2023, current Douglas-fir beetle activity in that area was dying down.
-In Southern Idaho, Douglas-fir beetle outbreaks were also prevalent north of Pinehurst and along Big Bend Ridge south of Island Park.
-In northern Idaho, an increase in Douglas-fir beetle activity was also expected due to the January 2021 windstorms that created an excess of blowdown for Douglas-fir beetle to exploit.
-This increase was observed, but at a smaller magnitude than expected.
+In 2024, Douglas-fir beetle caused mortality on about 30,000 acres.
+This is a slight decrease compared to last year.
+In recent years, Douglas-fir beetle outbreaks were prevalent in southern Idaho near areas that had been defoliated by Douglas-fir tussock moth in 2018-2019 (Boise, Valley and Gem Counties) and along the eastern Idaho border with Wyoming near areas affected by western spruce budworm.
+Douglas-fir beetle activity now appears to have decreased overall in southern Idaho, although the 2024 survey covered less area than the 2023 survey.
+In northern Idaho, an increase in Douglas-fir beetle activity was observed in 2024.
+This was expected due to the January 2021 windstorms that created an excess of blowdown for Douglas-fir beetle to exploit.
+Douglas-fir beetle outbreaks usually last around three years after a disturbance event, and so far activity appears to be consistent with that expectation.